Franklin, Quebec

 Franklin is a Canadian municipality located in the Montérégie region of Quebec along the Canada–US border.
-The population as of the Canada 2011 Census was 1,688.
+The population as of the 2021 Canadian census was 1,635.

 Geography

 The municipality is situated along the border with the United States.

 Geological features include an east-west forested ridge Covey Hill, a foothill to the northern Adirondack Mountains of New York State, from which the skyscrapers of Montreal are visible to the northeast.
-Streams run from its northern flank to the Chateauguay Valley where tributaries feed the Chateauguay River that drains into the St. Lawrence River.
+Streams run from its northern flank to the Châteauguay Valley where tributaries feed the Châteauguay River that drains into the St. Lawrence River.

 Communities

 The following locations reside within the municipality's boundaries: